immmmmp/slate/source/includes/_en.md

                 "created_at": "2018-09-19T03:23:57.444639Z",
                 "finished_at": "2018-09-19T03:43:11.948255Z",
                 "status": 4,
-                "errno": 1   // 0:success 1:cancle 2:over time 3:not enough balance 4:订单将触发强平 5:invalid order 6:用户资产正处在托管中 7:position not exist 8:position cant reach required 9:position has been canceled 10:the instrument has suspended
+                "errno": 1   // 0:success 1:cancle 2:over time 3:not enough balance 4:order is aboout to trigger forced close-out 5:invalid order 6:user asset is under custody 7:position not exist 8:position cant reach required 9:position has been canceled 10:the instrument has suspended
             }
         ]
     }